Swimmer Expectations and Information

 SIGN-UPS AND REHEARSALS

-Since rehearsal time is limited, attendance at all rehearsals is expected to participate in Fluid Movement Junior.
+Since rehearsal time is limited, full attendance is expected for FM Junior.

 TECH DAY/TECH WEEK